Meet Bola Sokunbi

-I've also realize that just like me, there are other women out there who've made money mistakes and are attempting to navigate their own murky financial waters but don't always have the support and encouragement they need.
+I've also realized that just like me, there are other women out there who've made money mistakes and are attempting to navigate their own murky financial waters but don't always have the support and encouragement they need.

 This is the driving force behind Clever Girl Finance.